weiji14/weiji14.github.io/README.md

 Alternatively, you can upload the files in `_site` manually to the `gh-pages` branch, or another hosting provider of your choice such as [netlify](https://www.netlify.com) or [Vercel](https://vercel.com).

+# Content structure

+The content are organized into multiple pages as follow:

+- Home
+- Curriculum Vitae
+- Experiences:
+  - Community
+  - Academic
+  - Professional

+These are list of YAML metadata tags used for each markdown (`*.md`) file:

+- **date**
+- **title**
+- authors
+- publication
+- citation
+- websites
+- tag[type]:
+  - community
+    - workshop
+  - academic
+    - preprint
+    - presentation
+    - poster
+  - professional